Nemonymous

-Nemonymous was a short fiction publication that labeled itself a "megazanthus" (a portmanteau of magazine and anthology).
-It was published in the United Kingdom from 2001–2010, and edited by British writer D. F. Lewis.
+Nemonymous was an experimental short fiction publication that labeled itself a "megazanthus" (a portmanteau of magazine and anthology).
+It was published and edited in the United Kingdom from 2001–2010 by D.F.
+Lewis.

 This publication was distinctive in that all stories were published anonymously, with the identities of contributing authors being normally withheld until the following issue, an arrangement intended to temporarily strip the reader of any prejudices surrounding the author's name (including popularity, gender and place of origin), and thus level the playing field for the writer.
 (Later issues did not follow this exact model.)

 History

-The first issue of Nemonymous, subtitled A Journal of Parthenogenetic Fiction and Late Labelling, appeared in November 2001.
+The first issue of Nemonymous, subtitled A Journal of Parthenogenetic Fiction and Late Labelling, appeared in November 2001, published in what Paul Di Filippo described as a "unique, handsome, perfect-bound format roughly as big as an autoowner manual."
 Nine issues were published through July 2010.
 The final four editions were more like books than journals: Zencore (2007), Cone Zero (2008), Cern Zoo (2009) and Null Immortalis (2010).